hassabdo/env-editor/README.md

 ![screenshot of the backup tool](https://github.com/hassabdo/env-editor/raw/master/Screenshot.png)

 ## Installation
-The package is not available in packagist library.
+The package is not available in packagist library because it is still on test.

 You can install the package manually in a Laravel app that uses [Nova](https://nova.laravel.com) by dowloading this repostory and adding it to dependencies in your composer.json file.